 Development of filtering technologies for microalgae and sustainable high-quality feed for fry.

-There is an urgent need for alternative resources to fishmeal and fish oil to produce fish feed to the aquaculture industry.
-The resource problem is due to a combination of the rapid growth of the aquaculture, and the fact that catches of fish for the feed industry is stagnating.
-The idea to use microalgae as fish feed originated from an on-going EU-project, which aims at demonstrating that algae can be grown on process water from the industry.
+There is an urgent need for alternative resources to fishmeal and fish oil to produce fish feed for the aquaculture industry.
+The resource problem is due to the rapid growth of aquaculture and the fact that catches of fish for the feed industry are stagnating.
+The idea to use microalgae as fish feed originated from an ongoing EU project, which demonstrates that algae can be grown on processed water from the industry.

-FIMAFY has employed strategies to provide a clear concept for microalgae up- and downstream processing investigated the shelf-life stability of the dried biomass and finally evaluated the biomass as a fish feed ingredient.
-Pre-Gasified industrial process water with a high concentration of ammonia and free from toxic compounds, representing effluent from a local biogas plant was used as a low-price growth medium.
+FIMAFY has employed strategies to provide a clear concept for microalgae up-and downstream processing, investigated the shelf-life stability of the dried biomass, and finally evaluated the biomass as a fish feed ingredient.
+Pre-Gasified industrial process water with a high concentration of ammonia and free from toxic compounds, representing effluent from a local biogas plant, was used as a low-price growth medium.
 In this study, an innovative downstream process was developed.
-The process set up includes crossflow microfiltration (MF) by silicon carbide (SiC) ceramic membranes, up -concentration by bowl centrifuge, and finally delicate drying of the biomass by a novel swirl(spin) flash dryer.
-Harvest trials have been performed on eight different microalgae species (Monodopsis subterranea, Nannochloropsis salina, Dunaliella salina, Phaeodactylum tricornutum, Chlorella vulgaris, Chlorella sorokiniana, Chlorella pyrenoidosa , and Desmodesmus sp).
+The process setup includes crossflow microfiltration (MF) by silicon carbide (SiC) ceramic membranes, up -concentration by bowl centrifuge, and finally delicate drying of the biomass by a novel swirl(spin) flash dryer.
+Harvest trials have been performed on eight different microalgae species (Monodopsis subterranean, Nannochloropsis salina, Dunaliella salina, Phaeodactylum tricornutum, Chlorella Vulgaris, Chlorella sorokiniana, Chlorella pyrenoidosa , and Desmodesmus sp).

 - BioMar A/S, Denmark